Individual Voluntary Arrangement (IVA).

-IVAs are considered by some to afford the best option an adverse financial situation.
-An IVA remains legally binding with your creditors, and the outstanding debt may clear inside 5-6 years.
+IVAs are considered by some to afford the best option, an adverse financial situation.
+An IVA remains legally binding with your creditors, and the outstanding debt may be cleared within 5-6 years.
 However, fees are higher than in bankruptcy.
 Assets, though, can be kept, and a payment structure is made that suits your situation.
 However, an IVA can be stringent and needs to be maintained.
 Failure then risks bankruptcy.
 Many professions are affected by forms of insolvency.
 Ensure you check your contract of employment before considering entering an IVA.
-Other options exist which are not public such as Debt Relief Orders (DRO).
+Other options exist which are not public, like Debt Relief Orders (DRO).

 What is an IVA – Individual Voluntary Arrangement?

 The formal agreement between you and your unsecured creditors to repay your debts over an agreed time.